), a real estate investment trust (REIT), reported second quarter

 Neutral recommendation on the stock.
 One of its competitors,

-other non-cash expenses to net income.
+and amortization and other non-cash expenses to net income.

 HCP INC (HCP): Free Stock Analysis Report